+On October 31, 2002, BT stopped selling pre-paid Phonecards after 21 years of making phone calls easier.
 We celebrate this innovation and eight other telecoms breakthroughs that changed our lives.

 The general public couldn't use the telegraph until 1843 when, for a fee, anyone could exchange messages across the Great Western Railway lines.
-The Electric Telegraph Company (a BT precursor), formed in 1846, was the first public company, with an Act of Parliament ensuring the country’s infrastructure should be open to all.
+The Electric Telegraph Company (a precursor to BT), formed in 1846, was the first public telegraph company, with an Act of Parliament ensuring the country’s infrastructure should be open to all.

 Amid rapid expansion by the National Telephone Company, in 1899 six local councils in the UK took the opportunity to set up their own telephone exchanges.
 By 1912, the phone service in the UK was nationalised by the Post Office, beginning the journey to becoming the BT we know today.

 Having no change to make a call from a phone box ceased to be a problem in 1981 if you had a BT Phonecard.
 One of the first steps towards the cashless society we now live in began with a trial in London in July 1981.
 The new public cardphones were a huge success and expanded rapidly across the UK.

 The World Wide Web

 Following its invention by British computer scientist Sir Tim Berners-Lee in 1989 it was less than five years before millions of people were being guided around the information superhighway by the Mosaic 1.0 web browser with a URL bar and the still familiar back and forward buttons.

 Hastening the departure of BT Phonecards was the arrival of mobile phones, which became commonplace by the end of the 20th century.
 The first smartphone, IBM’s Simon Personal Computer, was first shown in 1992.